-Directions: Now that you have completed your design challenge, you need to present your ideas to the housing developer and residents.
-Creativity in your presentation will help you stand out, so choose the presentation method that will suit your team and your design best.

-Your persuasive presentation must include the following information:

-$\hfill\square$ A description of how the design meets the given criteria and constraints

-- Describe the problem your design solves including the criteria for success that will meet the client's needs or wants. - $\hfill\square$ Describe how well your solution meets each of the criteria and constraints. - $\hfill\square$ Reasoning for how this design is an advancement of technology - $\hfill\square$ What historical technologies inspired your design? - $\Box$ How does your solution build upon a historical or current technology?
+Name(s): Date: Directions: Now that you have completed your design challenge, you need to presen developer and residents.
+Creativity in your presentation will help you stand out, so ch that will suit your team and your design best.
+Your persuasive presentation must include the following information: $\ \square$ A description of how the design meets the given criteria and constraints $\hfill \square$ Describe the problem your design solves including the criteria for success that wi Il meet the client's needs or wants. $\hfill \square$ Describe how well your solution meets each of the criteria and constraints. \square Reasoning for how this design is an advancement of technology ☐ What historical technologies inspired your design? \square How does your solution build upon a historical or current technology?